Service · M365 InstantOn

 Is M365 InstantOn aligned to HIPAA, CJIS, or state-specific frameworks?

 The baseline ships with mappings to CIS Controls v8, HIPAA Security Rule administrative and technical safeguards, HHS 405(d), NIST CSF, Essential 8, and CMMC.
-We provide a Business Associate Agreement for healthcare-adjacent work on request.
-The Critical Access Hospital Edition adds clinical-continuity engineering and a Joint Commission Email Posture Memo.
+For healthcare and other HIPAA-covered organizations, we execute a Business Associate Agreement before kickoff, deploy Microsoft Purview DLP in audit-first mode with built-in PHI-aware classifiers, and align the baseline to the HHS 405(d) practices, all part of the single offer, not a separate edition or price.
 For Criminal Justice Information Services, state-specific frameworks, or other regulated-data scenarios, we’ll discuss scope on the fit call.
 We won’t take an engagement we can’t deliver against.

 We’ve been burned by an MSP before.
 Why is this different?

 Three things make this materially different from a generic MSP engagement.
-First, the Portability Promise: your baseline configuration, runbooks, and change history are yours from Day 1, with a documented offboarding path.
+First, the Portability Promise: your baseline configuration, runbooks, and change history are yours from day one, with a documented offboarding path.
 There is nothing for us to lock you into.
-Second, productized delivery: fixed scope, fixed timeline, fixed price, ringed rollout.
-Third, the stacked guarantees: the 14-Day Launch Promise, the Continuity Promise, and the Portability Promise all carry concrete remedies if we miss.
+Second, productized delivery: fixed scope, fixed price, a pre-built baseline, ringed rollout.
+We deploy the baseline; you enable it at your own pace.
+Third, the stacked guarantees: the Deployment Promise, the Continuity Promise, and the Portability Promise all carry concrete remedies if we miss.
 We put our delivery economics on the same side of the table as your outcomes.

 Can we see what the monthly reporting looks like?